eliasjoshuaowen/panther-migration/README-tracker.md

 * Changed timestamp to date and time column
 * Removed study name column (it is the same for the entire dataset)

 Set up Pycharm environment.
-Installed pandas and numpy - needed terminal debugging (powershell/Windows and Pycharm terminal) due to several PATH and directory errors.
+Installed pandas, numpy and scipy - needed terminal debugging (powershell/Windows and Pycharm terminal) due to several PATH and directory errors.
+I then loaded the CSV data files sourced from Movebank.
+This required install of csv editor plugin due to Pycharm having difficulty reading the file.